-- What are Jamaica's protocols for pre-testing and testing? - All travellers from designated high risk areas (Brazil, the Dominican Republic, Mexico and the USA - all states) will be required to obtain and upload a COVID-19 PCR test when applying for Travel Authorization on visitjamaica.com - Persons who are travelling from designated low risk areas will not be required to upload pre-test results, but will however be screened and assessed at the airport. - Testing will take place in instances where travellers are exhibiting symptoms or belong to a high risk group despite presenting a negative COVID-19 PCR test certificate. - For Brazil, the Dominican Republic, and Mexico the PCR test should be performed at a medical laboratory that is accredited by the relevant health authorities.
-For the USA, the lab should be accredited by the College of American Pathologists (CAP).
+- What are Jamaica's protocols for pre-testing and testing? - All travellers from designated high risk areas (Brazil, the Dominican Republic, Mexico and the USA - all states) will be required to obtain and upload a COVID-19 PCR test when applying for Travel Authorization on visitjamaica.com - Persons who are travelling from low risk areas will not be required to upload pretest results, but will however be screened and assessed at the airport on arrival. - Testing at the airport will take place in instances where travellers are exhibiting symptoms or belong to a high risk group despite presenting a negative COVID-19 PCR test certificate. - Tests should be performed at a medical laboratory that is CAP accredited, CLIAregistered or ISO 15189 certified.

-• What kind of test is used?
+• What types of tests are accepted?